 Importers are responsible for providing a country of origin label file to the supplier.
 The label file shall be in .ai or .eps format, and importers must instruct the supplier about the placement and dimension information.

 California Proposition 65

-If you are planning to import and sell E-bikes in California, you shall also comply with the chemical and hazardous substances restriction in your E-bikes.
+If you are planning to import and sell e-bikes in California, you should also comply with the chemical and hazardous substances restrictions in California Proposition 65 concerning your e-bikes.

 Packaging Materials Regulations

 Importers and manufacturers should also comply with packaging regulations when importing e-bikes to the United States.
 In general, the packaging materials must not contain hazardous substances at a harmful level and should be labeled correctly.

 Heavy Metals Restrictions

 The Model Toxics in Packaging Legislation restricts heavy metals such as lead, cadmium, nickel, and mercury on packaging materials.
 Unless your supplier can provide relevant test reports for the packaging (which is not common), you may consider requesting testing companies to verify the packaging material.

 It may also be necessary to print all required compliance markings and information on the product’s packaging.
 Importers or manufacturers would also commonly include product information on the packaging.

 In certain US states, it is compulsory to add a bag suffocation warning label to avoid non-compliance penalties.